-Concussion is a functional change in the brain, that is, a change in how the brain works; most imaging studies of the brain do not show function, but rather show structure or how the brain looks (such as swelling or bleeding).
-Therefore, diagnostic studies such as CT scans or MRI scans are normal with mild concussion.
-Features that indicate the need for brain imaging with CT scan or MRI are: loss of consciousness, amnesia, worsening headache, difficulty awakening or recognizing people or places, repeated vomiting, increasing confusion or irritability, seizure, arm or leg weakness, unsteady gait or slurred speech.
+A concussion is a functional change in the brain, that is, a change in how the brain works; most imaging studies of the brain do not show function, but rather show structure or how the brain looks (such as swelling or bleeding).
+Therefore, diagnostic studies such as CT scans or MRI scans are normal with a mild concussion.
+Features that indicate the need for brain imaging with CT scan or MRI are a loss of consciousness, amnesia, worsening headache, difficulty awakening or recognizing people or places, repeated vomiting, increasing confusion or irritability, seizure, arm or leg weakness, unsteady gait or slurred speech.

-Several grading systems are used for concussion, but there is controversy over their value since they emphasize duration of loss of consciousness and amnesia but do not include other features of concussion.
+Several grading systems are used for a concussion, but there is controversy over their value since they emphasize duration of loss of consciousness and amnesia but do not include other features of a concussion.

 If you suspect that you or someone in your care has sustained a concussion, it is critical that you contact your Pediatrician, Primary Care Physician or visit the Emergency Department.
 Every concussion is different, so symptoms may vary.
-But a medical professional should evaluate all head injuries.
-After the initial assessment your physician will advise you if additional care is necessary.
+A medical professional should evaluate all head injuries.
+After the initial assessment, your physician will advise you if additional care is necessary.

 Hunterdon Healthcare’s affiliated physicians and providers offer services that address the needs of individuals with a concussion.
 We carefully outline a plan for you to follow that allows the brain to rest and recover, both at home and upon return to school or work.
 We then offer tools for returning to full function, including Physical Therapy and a standardized Step Program to guide the patient back to normal activity.